 Allograft

-Allograft bone comes from a bone bank, i.e., organ donor.
+Allograft bone comes from a bone bank, i.e., an organ donor.
 The donated bone is sterilized to reduce the risk of disease transmission.
-Allograft bone can be demineralized to remove calcium and other minerals, leaving collagen and proteins (including BMPs) that may be osteoinductive, if present in sufficient quantity.
+Allograft bone can be demineralized to remove calcium and other minerals, leaving collagen and proteins (including BMPs) that may be osteoinductive if present in sufficient quantities.

-Demineralized bone is available in different forms including paste, putty, and gel.
-Allograft bone can be mixed with autograft bone to increase the probability for solid fusion.
+Demineralized bone is available in different forms, including paste, putty and gel.
+Allograft bone can be mixed with autograft bone to increase the probability of solid fusion.

 Advantages: Allograft use eliminates pain and recovery time associated with harvesting autograft bone.
-It is osteoconductive and, depending on its form, may be strong enough to support load (withstand weight).
-The supply of allograft is plentiful and it is available in different forms to suit specific surgical needs.
+It is osteoconductive and, depending on its form, may be strong enough to withstand weight.
+The supply of allograft is plentiful, and it is available in different forms to suit specific surgical needs.

-Disadvantages: There is risk for disease transmission.
+Disadvantages: There is a risk of disease transmission.
 Although allograft is carefully screened and processed, a small risk of contamination remains.

 Bone Graft Substitute

-Bone graft substitutes are a growing number of man-made materials such as ceramic, plastic, glass, calcium compounds, and bioresorbable substances.
+Bone graft substitutes are a growing number of synthetic materials such as ceramic, plastic, glass, calcium compounds and bioresorbable substances.
 The term bioresorbable means the body absorbs it over time.

-Advantages: The supply of man-made substitutes is virtually limitless.
+Advantages: The supply of synthetic substitutes is virtually limitless.
 They do not pose a risk for disease transmission.
 The materials are osteoconductive.
-Bone graft substitutes can be used to fill a bony void or close gaps between bone.
+Bone graft substitutes can be used to fill a bony void or close gaps between bones.

-Disadvantages: The materials do not contain bone morphogenetic proteins so they are not osteoinductive.
-To increase the probability for solid fusion, bone graft substitutes (depending on the type) must be mixed or filled with autograft bone to improve the probability for solid fusion.
+Disadvantages: The materials do not contain bone morphogenetic proteins, so they are not osteoinductive.
+To increase the probability of solid fusion, bone graft substitutes (depending on the type) must be mixed or filled with autograft bone to improve the probability of solid fusion.

 Bone Morphogenetic Protein

-During surgery, the BMP product is mixed and soaked into a collagen sponge.
-Collagen is a protein found in human skin and other tissue.
+The BMP product is mixed and soaked into a collagen sponge during surgery.
+Collagen is a protein found in human skin and other tissues.
 The sponge is inserted into an interbody device (cage) and implanted into the spine.
-As the BMPs induce bone growth, the sponge is absorbed by the body as new bone takes its place.
+As the BMPs induce bone growth, the body absorbs the sponge as new bone takes its place.

-Advantages: BMP is the only synthetic (man-made) bone graft material that is osteoinductive.
+Advantages: BMP is the only synthetic osteoinductive bone graft material.
 It eliminates the need to harvest autograft bone from the patient.
 The risk of disease transmission from donor bone is eliminated.

-Disadvantages: BMP use is limited by the ways the collagen sponge can be implanted.
+Disadvantages: BMP use is limited by how the collagen sponge can be implanted.
 Sometimes the expense and insurance coverage limitations can contribute to its exclusion as a treatment option.

 We Can Help You Make Informed Decisions